-An individualized plan of care, service plan, treatment plan, or PCP, hereinafter referred to as "plan," consistent with and supportive of the service provided and within professional standards of practice, is required within 15 business days of the first face-to-face beneficiary contact.
+An individualized plan of care, service plan, treatment plan, or PCP, referred to as "plan," consistent with and supportive of the service provided and within professional standards of practice, is required within 15 business days of the first face-to-face beneficiary contact.
 This plan is based on the assessment and is developed in partnership with the beneficiary or legally responsible person, or both.
-When services are provided prior to the establishment and implementation of the plan, strategies to address the beneficiary's presenting problem must shall be documented.
-The plan must shall be an identifiable document in the service record.
+When services are provided prior to the establishment and implementation of the plan, strategies to address the beneficiary's presenting problem must be documented.
+The plan must be an identifiable document in the service record.

-The plan must shall contain include at a minimum:
+The plan must contain at a minimum: